-Here are some scattered thoughts about theas we wait for the second half to kick off on Friday:
+Here are some scattered thoughts about the Mets as we wait for the second half to kick off on Friday:

 Trade for Marlon Byrd

-The Mets should give thea call about acquiring old friend before the trade deadline.
+The Mets should give the Cincinnati Reds a call about acquiring old friend Marlon Byrd before the trade deadline.
 His 14 home runs and .212 isolated power would lead qualified Mets hitters.
 This lineup could use some big dong potential.
-Byrd provides an upgrade to , and could give a break against left-handed pitching.
+Byrd provides an upgrade to Michael Cuddyer, and could give Curtis Granderson a break against left-handed pitching.
 The Reds aren't going anywhere in the NL Central and Byrd's contract is pretty reasonable; he is owed just under $4 million the rest of the season.
 He does have a 2016 option for $8 million that kicks in if he reaches 550 plate appearances in 2015, but he has just 266 right now so 550 doesn't seem likely.
-The cost likely wouldn't be much; the Reds probably won't be demanding or in return.
+The cost likely wouldn't be much; the Reds probably won't be demanding Noah Syndergaard or Michael Conforto in return.
 The Mets probably won't make a Tulowitzki-sized splash at the trade deadline, but they can still upgrade their struggling lineup at a modest cost with Byrd.

 Ron Darling's play-by-play work